wenqioliviadi/wenqioliviadi.github.io/README.md

 - Perform load transfer and finite element analysis (FEA) simulations to ensure maximum stress remains within safe limits, and physically validate the design using strain data collected from strain gauges using **SIEMENS NX**
 - The new front upper A-arm design is 40% lighter than the previous version and can handle the same load with less stress concentration

-### Ongoing Independent Project - Advanced Mechanical Fabrication
+### Ongoing Independent Project - Advanced Mechanical Fabrication Advised by Prof. Christopher Muir, Department of Mechanical Engineering, University of Rochester
 **Automated Electromechanical Mouse Hindlimb Loading Platform**
 - Design a motorized lever system that converts rotational motion into linear motion to rotate mouse hindlimbs for cartilage impingement experiments